Brian Jensen (footballer, born 1975): Mansfield Town

 On 24 June 2015, Jensen signed a one-year deal with League Two rivals Mansfield Town on a free transfer as a player and goalkeeping coach.
 Jensen holds the record for being the oldest player to play for the club at the age of 40 years, seven months and nine days.

 The Nottinghamshire club extended Jensen's term at Field Mill at the end of the 2015–16 season.
 He was released by Mansfield at the end of the 2016–17 season.

 Crusaders

 On 17 May 2017, Jensen signed a one-year contract with NIFL Premiership side Crusaders.

 Coaching career

 After a playing career spanning over 25 years, Jensen launched a new GK Icon youth goalkeeping academy in Sandbach, Cheshire on 31 May 2016.

 On 1 June 2018, it was announced that he had returned to Bury on a two-year contract as the first team goalkeeping coach, working with manager Ryan Lowe.

 On 21 June 2019, Jensen joined the backroom staff as goalkeeping coach at League One side Shrewsbury Town.
+On 5 February 2026, Jensen departed the club.

+On 25 June 2026, Jensen was appointed goalkeeper coach at League Two club Tranmere Rovers.